Category Archives: 2019 Films

 A few interesting moments or sequences exist, but not enough to recommend.

-The small town of Mill Valley, Pennsylvania, is the backdrop for the historic Bellows family mansion that has loomed over the town for decades and holds a haunted mystery.
-Sarah, a young girl with horrible secrets, has turned her tortured life into a series of scary stories, written in a book that has transcended time.
+The small town of Mill Valley, Pennsylvania, serves as the backdrop for the historic Bellows family mansion, which has loomed over the city for decades and holds a haunting mystery.

 As he attempts to escape, a ghastly, bloated figure slowly approaches him from all sides.